5k-Explorer/MystyKnowledge-AICheating/README.md

 ### 🔹 Running Locally
 1. Download the latest release from the [Releases page](https://github.com/5k-Explorer/MystyKnowledge-AICheating/releases).
    - Windows: extract the `.zip` and run `app.exe` after filling out `config.json`.
-   - No other OS with directly guaranteed support
+   - No other OS with direct guaranteed support

 2. Mysty will install dependencies and start automatically.